ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Retrieves a list of devices on the watchlist in the ExtraHop environment.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) get watchlist`.
+An example playbook that uses this SOAR function is `ExtraHop Reveal(x): Get Watchlist`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Watchlist` is updated.

-The workflow is initiated by the manual incident rule `Example: Extrahop Reveal(x) get watchlist`.
+The workflow is initiated by the manual incident menu item `ExtraHop Reveal(x): Get Watchlist`.

    ![screenshot: fn-extrahop-revealx-get-watchlist-action](./doc/screenshots/fn-extrahop-revealx-get-watchlist-action.png)